GenesisFR/DS1TroubleshootingGuide/README.md

 TLDR (both scenarios): https://www.mediafire.com/file/852l283dl7p580j/DSMod_Steam_version.zip

-Download the reg patch from [Killah's fix](#enable-loa--extras) and run it from \<path-to-game\> to make DSMod find your game.
+Download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> to make DSMod find your game.

 After doing that, you will run into two scenarios depending on which reg patch you were using prior to installing the toolkit.

 Scenario 1:

-If you were using an old version of the reg patch (the EXE one), the "DSMod.exe" QA version (02.12.1603) won't match Steam's "DungeonSiege.exe" QA version (03.07.0202), so you'll need to use a tool like Resource Hacker (https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:
+If you were using an old version of the reg patch (an executable), the "DSMod.exe" QA version (02.12.1603) won't match Steam's "DungeonSiege.exe" QA version (03.07.0202), so you'll need to use a tool like Resource Hacker (https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:

 1. Make a backup of "DSMod.exe" (just in case).
 2. Run two instances of Resource Hacker as administrator.